 “Let’s go out!
 Look outside.
-It’s wonderful weather and we should explore”, said my hyperactive, uber excited husband.
+It’s wonderful weather and we should explore”, said my hyperactive, uber-excited husband.
 “Tarek!!!!
 We just ate a huge lunch, it’s two in the afternoon, and it’s bloody hot.
 I am not going out.
 I am going to take a nap.
 We are in Spain and it’s siesta time.”
-This continued back and forth until we agreed upon a short walk around our historic colourful neighbourhood in Almeria city.
+This continued back and forth until we agreed upon a short walk around our historic colourful neighbourhood in Almeria City.
 We were anyway a few steps away from Puerta de Purchena, the most important square in the city and a short walk in the afternoon meant empty “photography perfect” colourful streets.
-So we went, rambling past mint and rose coloured houses, with the honey-hued Alcazaba looming above us.
-The sky was impossibly blue, thus making the colours glow and the hot sun made our head reel.
+So we went, rambling past mint and rose-coloured houses, with the honey-hued Alcazaba looming above us.
+The sky was impossibly blue, thus making the colours glow and the hot sun made our heads reel.
 We stopped soon exhausted from the heat and massive lunch and by coincidence happened to be right in front of the historic Casa Puga.
 The old tavern looked cool and we escaped into its dark interiors, away from the blinding sun.

 Table of Contents

-Almeria city to us is a lovely memory of Casa Puga
+Almeria City to us is a lovely memory of Casa Puga

 Recommended Read: Our baby’s first road trip

 Eat, drink, gossip, and get out is Casa Puga’s motto